ArjanCodes/examples/mac_software_dev/OUTLINE.md

 This is the machine I use, a 16" M1 Max MacBook Pro.
 This is actually not the best option for software development, but I'll share later on why I still bought this.

-## Operating systems

-Let's talk about operating systems
+## Other operating systems

-It all comes down to personal preference and the type of work you do.
+Let's first talk about the other two main operating systems: Linux and Windows.
+Which OS you use for a large part comes down to personal preference.

-First, don't forget Linux.
-The vast majority of the Internet runs on Linux servers, for a lot of reasons:
+The majority of services on the Internet run on Linux server, for a lot of reasons:

-It's free - no point in paying a license fee for each server in a huge data center It's open-source, so you can customize everything
+- It's free, there's no point in paying a license fee for each server in a huge data center
+- With tooling like Docker, the images running in the cloud are mostly running some version of Linux.
-It's designed to be fully operated by the command-line if you want - either locally or remotely.
-That works really well for managing a large fleet of servers.
+- Linux is designed to be operated by the command line: locally or remotely.
+Works well if you have to manage lots of servers.
-Programmers who work on a lot of back-end web server code often like macOS for their personal computer, because it's based on Unix and easily runs nearly all Linux software - combined with the fact that Apple makes great hardware, and everyday things like watching a video work a little easier on macOS than on Linux.

-However, Windows also has a lot of other advantages.
-If you're programming for the enterprise, Windows is still the king.
-Visual Studio is an amazingly good IDE, and the whole Microsoft development stack is fantastic.
-There are some amazing third-party tools for graphics, debugging, profiling, and so many other things - they do tend to be proprietary and expensive, but on the other hand they tend to be very clean, robust, well-documented, and easy-to-use
+Windows has other advantages.
+If you're programming enterprise applications, it's a great option with C#, .NET and the surrounding ecosystem.
+Visual Studio is great IDE.
+Though nowadays Visual Studio Code is a lot more popular than Visual Studio.
+More than twice as many people use it (show StackOverflow overlay).

-The Windows Subsystem for Linux and the recently added SSH on Windows add a lot of Linux functionality.
+Then you have Windows Subsystem for Linux.
+I haven't used this personally, but of course this adds a lot of Linux functionality to Windows.

-Systems like Docker are obfuscating the Linux environment.
-Sure, many docker images are still based on Linux, but you can develop and deploy an application without ever being aware of it.
-.NET Core supporting Linux is further blurring the lines.
-You can easily use Visual Studio to write C#, build a Linux docker container, and deploy it without ever needing to touch Linux in any real way.
+So, is there a winner?
+Well, if you look at the StackOverflow survey, you see that almost half of the software developers use Windows, about 40% use Linux, and about a third use macOS.
+Those percentages add up to more than 100%, but of course lots of developers use multiple OSes in their work.

-Shwo usage in StackOverflow survey: https://survey.stackoverflow.co/2022/#methodology
+Show usage in StackOverflow survey: https://survey.stackoverflow.co/2022/#methodology

 ## Reasons why a Mac is good for software development

-### 1. The OS is based on Unix
+### 1. The OS is UNIX-compliant

-As a back-end dev, I always ask for a Linux laptop if it's available and a Windows laptop if not - MacOS is bsd rather than gnu, which means that shell scripts will usually run on both but will often give inconsistent results.
-For example, take curl - writing a curl on a Mac and then copying it to a Linux shell often fails in more complex use cases, particularly where mpf data is concerned.
-The base64, tr, and wc utilities don't even have all the same -options and base64 behaves differently by default.
-By contrast, I can use cygwin or wsl on Windows and get gnu-compliant utilities that don't collide with what comes installed with the OS.

-Long story short, macOS is built on top of Darwin, which is built around BSD, which is based on Unix and is also POSIX-compliant.
-For this reason, macOS is also POSIX-compliant and therefore can handle ports of most Linux software.
-Homebrew does this.
-It’s amazing.
+If you're doing a lot of backend development, macOS is actually a nice option. macOS is a UNIX 03-compliant operating system. macOS is also POSIX-compliant and therefore can handle ports of most Linux software.
+This is what the really awesome Homebrew package manager does.

-Being Unix-based has some advantages.
-While Windows has mostly GUI tools with simple interfaces, macOS allows you to dive deeper with the terminal and use real shells like bash, fish, and zsh.
-Windows can do this to some extent with WSL, but it will never offer the same experience macOS does with its inferior GUI-centric infrastructure.

-Homebrew is a full package manager for macOS that works just like you’d expect.
-MacPorts is less so a drop-in replacement, and more so a repository of direct ports of Linux tools. iTerm2 is an amazing terminal that works much better than the default one provided by the OS.
+You also have nice apps such as iTerm2 terminal that works much better than the default one in macOS.

+The hardware is generally good, except for a turds in the past like the 12 inch MacBook or the overheating Intel MacBook Pros.
+Also the OS is really well optimized for user-friendliness and creative workflows so doing your everyday work, or things like watching a movie or listening to music on a Mac is very pleasant.

 ### 2. Gestures & keyboard shortcuts

 MacOS has really useful gestures and keyboard shortcuts.
 All the different keyboard shortcuts make software development (which is keyboard-focused) a breeze.
+I'm still regularly learning new keyboard shortcuts, so I'm quite far from being a complete keyboard wizard.
+I'm more of a keyboard hobbit I guess.

-Spotlight is really great to quickly find stuff and launch apps.
+Another really great builtin tool is Spotlight.
+You can use this to quickly find stuff and launch apps.

 Window management on macOS is lacking.
-But you can use a free tool called Rectangle to fix that.
+Not just lacking, it's pretty bad.
+But you can use a free tool called Rectangle to fix it.

 ### 3. Battery life

-IF you're working on one of the laptops, you'll have great battery life.
+If you're working on one of the Apple silicon based laptops, you'll have the best battery life in the industry.
+This is really handy if you're working remote and you don't have access to electricity.
+Apple's modern laptops will get you through the day comfortably.

 ### 4. iOS development & web development

-You need a Mac for iOS development.
-For doing web development, it's useful to have easy access to Safari (which needs to be tested because it doesn't use Chromium under the hood).
+You need a Mac for iOS development, unless you don't want your app to appear in the App Store for some reason.
+If you're doing web development, it's useful to have easy access to Safari.
+You need to test things on Safari.
+It doesn't use Chromium under the hood, so you will run into issues.

-Also: macOS has hovering scrollbars.
-Very minor, but I never liked Windows’ scrollbars, which cut into the content. macOS has scrollbars that hover above the content, disappearing when not in use.
+For example, a big difference is that macOS has hovering scrollbars.
+It's nice because the content can use a larger portion of the screen real estate.
+But it might break your web app's layout.
+And there are a bunch of smaller incompatibilities, especially on mobile where the visible section of the content resizes if you scroll down because the address bar disappears.

-### 5. macOS stays out of your way so you can get shit done.
+### 5. macOS stays out of your way

-One of my friends has a saying.
-It goes like this:

-“Anyone can buy a Windows machine and do whatever they want with it, but when you see someone with a Mac, they really mean business.
-You don’t just buy a Mac because they’re pretty.
-You buy a Mac to get shit done.”

-macOS has a huge getting-shit-done factor.
-While the newer laptops are arguably very lacking in hardware (and function keys, fuck you Apple), the software is still spot-on.

-Anyone who knows what they’re doing will spend hours upon hours configuring Windows.
-Removing spyware, disabling telemetry, uninstalling bloatware, and suppressing tracking.
-And that’s just removing things.

-Anyone who doesn’t know what they’re doing will spend a day every few weeks reinstalling Windows because it gets that bad.
-Yes, that happened to me.
-I learned the reinstalling Windows dance when I was 8 years old (possibly even earlier).
-I could give you a step-by-step walkthrough about how to use the installer without once looking at any documentation.
+For me, if I buy a new Mac machine, getting things ready for work is really easy.
+I don't need to install a bunch of drivers, uninstall lots of bloatware, copying over settings from the previous machine.

+I don't want to do all that stuff.
+I use my Mac for my business.
+So it needs to just work.
+I haven't used Windows for a while, so things have probably improved on that end as well, but a Mac simply feels effortless to me to get going quickly.
+Time is money.

 ## Sponsored section (SANDMARC)